Aref-Shahbakhsh/LGLoc/README.md

 ---

 ## 📊 Feature Vectors

-- GNN and BERT features are stored in the `feature vectore from gnn and bert` folder.
+- CKSNAP features are stored in the CKSNAP features folder.
+- K-mer encodings are available in the K-mer Encoder folder.
-- These features are generated using trained GNN and BERT models.
+- GNN and BERT features are stored in the `Feature vectors from GNN and BERT` folder, these features are generated using trained GNN and BERT models.

 ### 🛠 Generate Your Own Features